GeoMigrata/dotMigrata/USAGE.md

 var collection = new PersonCollection();

 // 1.
-Add a specific individual with exact attributes var wealthyPerson = new Person(new Dictionary<FactorDefinition, double>
+Add a specific individual with exact attributes var wealthyPerson = new StandardPerson(new Dictionary<FactorDefinition, double>
 {
     [incomeFactor] = 8.5,      // Use object reference, not string
     [pollutionFactor] = -6.0,